rebecca94ingram6yw/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done too early in the development process.
 Focusing on optimization before the code is fully functional and tested can lead to unnecessary complexity and bugs.
 It's better to write clear, readable code first and optimize later if and when it becomes necessary.

+# 2023-12-02
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain software.
+It's better to write clean, simple code first and optimize only when needed, based on profiling and performance measurements.